Get Tangem

 Blog_Sharding.png

 If we apply this technology to the blockchain, sharding represents the division of the network into separate sectors.
 Each sector, or shard, contains a unique set of smart contracts and account balances, and specific network nodes are assigned to each shard.
-These nodes are responsible for verifying transactions only in their assigned shard, rather than for all transactions on the blockchain.

 What problems does sharding solve?